alokkik/Profile/README.md

 > #### TPF Technologies Pvt.
 Ltd : **Jun-2017 to Mar-2018**
 > ##### Role : Machine Learning Engineer
 > ##### Work :
+> * Started my professional journey here.
-> I learned **Web Scraping** using python, **Statistical and Machine Learning** techniques like *Linear Regression, Logistic Regression, Random Forest & XGBoost.*
+> * I learned **Web Scraping** using python, **Statistical and Machine Learning** techniques like *Linear Regression, Logistic Regression, Random Forest & XGBoost.*
-> As an MLE, I worked on User Attrition/Churn Prediction and Sentiment Analysis for mobile gaming apps like Epic Cricket from Nazara games and JungleBook from GoLive game studios.
+> * As an MLE,I worked on User Attrition/Churn Prediction and Sentiment Analysis for mobile gaming apps like Epic Cricket from Nazara games and JungleBook from GoLive game studios.
-> Used data visualizations like Cohort Analysis , Sunburst Chart , Sankey Chart.
+> * Used data visualizations like Cohort Analysis , Sunburst Chart , Sankey Chart.
-> Created a web scraping bot to scrape prices of mobile devices from Amazon.in
+> * Created a web scraping bot to scrape prices of mobile devices from Amazon.in